a-ikoma/RAMPA_simmulation/README.md

    - Set **OpenMP Support** to **Yes**.

 4. **Build and Run:**
-   - After making the necessary configuration changes, build and run the project.
+   - After making the necessary configuration changes, build and run the project in Release.